SOFAgh/CADability/CADability/articles/general.md

 by your own application or use only the CADability.dll to analyze some 3d models.

 Here is a quick overview of the [organizational classes](orgclass.html)

+This is an overview of the CAD [database](articles/database.html), the geometrical entities that make up a model.

+And this is the [complete table of contents](api/toc.html).